sophia-p/rails-park-d/README.md

 Visit [Park'd](https://park-d.herokuapp.com/) to sign-up for an account and use the App.

+* This app is populated with demo data

+* You can sign in as 'hansolo@email.com' with password "password"

+* You will be trying to park in New York's Financial District

 * "Check in" if you are about to park in an available spot
 * Click "Spot Taken" if a spot marked available has been taken
 * Click "Pre-Checkout" if you are vacating a spot in 5 minutes